 Shingles may cause:

-- Develops on one side of the body, but typically does not cross the midline
+- Often stays on one side of the body

 - Affects mostly the torso and face

-- Sensitivity and pain on the skin at the site of the rash—pain may be severe and persist after the rash is gone
+- Skin may be sensitive and painful at the site of the rash—pain may be severe and continue after the rash is gone

-- Tingling or itchiness on the skin, which may start a few days before the rash
+- Tingling or itchiness on the skin—may start a few days before the rash

 - Calamine lotion